 Colin Bourn '63 English Scholarship ($500)

-The Colin Bourn Scholarship is awarded to a qualified undergraduate English major demonstrating academic excellence.
+The Alumni Office awards the Colin Bourn Scholarship to a qualified undergraduate English major demonstrating academic excellence.

 Department of English Studies Scholarship ($250)

-The English Studies Department Scholarship is awarded to a deserving student who is pursuing English Studies for promise in the discipline and for a demonstrated love of literature.
-Prospective students must submit an essay to the department committee and are selected through a competitive process.
+The English Studies Department Scholarship is awarded to deserving a student for their promise in the discipline and demonstrated love of literature.

 Leo J. Hines Memorial Scholarship ($100)

-The Leo J. Hines Memorial Scholarship was established in honor of Leo J. Hines, a professor of Medieval and Renaissance Studies.
-Hines worked in the English Department at Fitchburg State College from 1969-1988.
+The Leo J. Hines Memorial Scholarship was established in honor of Leo J. Hines, a professor of Medieval and Renaissance Studies (1969-1988).
 The Award is presented to a student demonstrating academic excellence, who can "exemplify some of the zeal of Chaucer's Oxford Clerk, who took most care and heed of study, as well as the distinction of Castiglione's Courtier, who possessed courtesy of behavior, excellence in discourse, and wit and vitality in both speech and action."

 English Studies Prize ($100)

-The English Department Prize is given to an outstanding senior, chosen by the full English Studies faculty, who has demonstrated/accomplished the following:
+The English Department Prize is given to an outstanding senior who has demonstrated/accomplished the following:

 - Excellent academic performance